 Instead, I had to get the photos one day and the envelope another day.
 And getting to the Consulate took a bit longer, too.
 (And it all cost extra money, as I needed to get taxis for parts of the errand.)
 In the end, it took me about three extra hours and cost an additional £15 for taxis.

 I returned to the office this last week, which made it a bit challenging to balance rest and life!
 Challenging, but not impossible.
-And people at my office are amazing!
-Various people have helped to find things to elevate my leg and to rearrange my workspace so that I am able to work with as little discomfort as possible.
-They’ve also be very helpful with getting me teas and such, which is so very kind of them!!
+And the people at my office are amazing!
+Various people have helped to find things to elevate my leg and to rearrange my workspace so that I can work with as little discomfort as possible.
+They’ve also been very helpful with getting me teas and such, which is so very kind of them!!

 I am unable to work at full capacity right now because I am struggling to find a comfortable position to work in for long periods of time.
 This, in turn, has caused a bit of frustration for me because I had really hoped that my thesis summer would be a lot more productive than it’s been!

-Public transporation has been a mixed bag, and walking to and from the bus stop can be a slow and sometimes painful process.
+Public transportation has been a mixed bag, and walking to and from the bus stop can be a slow and sometimes painful process.
 For the most part, bus drivers and fellow passengers have been very helpful, too.
-That is especially helpful on my journeys home after work, when the bus tends to be standing-room only.
+That is especially helpful on my journeys home after work when the bus tends to be standing-room-only.
 Unless you have a cast on, in which case people move for you.
 Yeah, I can get used to that!